-In this lab assignment you will study two different routing protocols for intra domain Internet routing.
-It will give a hands-on experience in configuring and managing routers and also how to set up routing protocols.
-You will prepare the lab session, perform the practical exercises, and write lab reports.
+This lab assignment will give a hands-on experience in configuring and managing routers and also how to set up routing protocols.
+You will prepare the lab session, perform the practical exercises, and write a lab report, which describes the whole lab, including planning, preparations, and results.
 You will work and hand in the report in groups of two students.